Forcing SSH-MFA Two-Factor Authentication

 2. Select the new configuration: Force SSH MFA and default settings and click Set Configs.

-3. From the Endpoints screen you should be able to see the assigned Profile.
+3. From the Endpoints screen, you should be able to see the assigned Profile.

 Test the SSH MFA Authentication Configuration